 After the sessions, according to Dweck’s research, students who learned about the growth mindset improved their math grades while the students who learned only study skills continued to watch their scores drop.

-Helping kids develop a growth mindset, however, may require that parents shift the way they talk to their own kids about abilities, intelligence, effort and strengths.
+Developing a growth mindset for kids, however, may require that parents shift the way they talk to their own kids about abilities, intelligence, effort and strengths.
 A key, said Michael Postma, executive director of Supporting Emotional Needs of the Gifted, is providing a supportive environment where kids have the opportunity to learn about themselves.

 “From the very basic simple pieces, it really is about a support mechanism, a support network and really learning who you are as a child, as a learner, as a son or daughter and how you fit into the family and how you fit into the greater community,” Postma said.
 “To me, it’s about developing metacognition, an awareness of how we think and what we understand.”